monkeypants/fun-police/README.md

 Linters are part of the fine-grained code quality system, that prevent mythologically bad wastes of effort;
-like the tabs vs. spaces war (spaces won) and vim vs. emacs (the Koreane War~sque draw of the software world).
+like the tabs vs. spaces war (spaces won) and vim vs. emacs (the Korean War-esque draw of the software world).

-The architectural compliance tests would almost be _unreasonably restrictive_ if it wasn't for the fact that AI code generation tools are so _unreasonable effectivene_.
+The architectural compliance tests would almost be _unreasonably restrictive_ if it wasn't for the fact that AI code generation tools are so _unreasonably effective_.
 The two must be in ballance, they must be maintained together.

 ### Tech-stacks are playbooks